pospi/imthumb/README.md

 ###### Crop rect (`cr`)

-Crop rect coordinates for pre-cropping a portion of the source image (`[startx],[starty],[endx],[endy]`).
-If the resulting dimensions are the same as the specified width and height, the cropped area will be output untouched.
-Otherwise it will be pre-processed with the same cropping parameters as specified in the URL.
+Crop rect coordinates for pre-cropping a portion of the source image.
+Accepts four comma-delimited numbers indicating pixel positions to crop to: `startX`, `startY`, `endX` and `endY`.
+If any numbers are negative or outside the bounds of the image then the image will be positioned within a larger canvas containing itself.
+When combined with the normal `w`idth and `h`eight parameters, the resulting cropped image is reprocessed to fit within the target dimensions as it would normally be when passed to ImThumb pre-cropped.

 ###### Progressive JPEGS (`p`)